MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-hosting-partners.md

 Already a Microsoft Partner and have questions?
 Contact the Remote Desktop team at <rdhostingpartners@microsoft.com>.

+## Partners who have passed the learning path assessment

 If you are a customer looking for a partner to help you host Windows desktops and applications in Azure for your users, we have compiled a list of partners who have passed the assessment.
+Here is a [list of those partners](https://github.com/MicrosoftDocs/windowsserverdocs/blob/master/WindowsServerDocs/remote/remote-desktop-services/RDS-Hosting-Partners.pdf), as of 03/28/2017, that you can download.

 You can find more information on each partner using these steps:

 1. Open [Find a partner](https://partnercenter.microsoft.com/pcv/search).
 2. Clear the **Location** field.
 3. Enter the name of the partner in the **I'm looking for help with** field.

-## Partners who have passed the learning path assessment

-You can find a hosting partner who has passed the assessment by searching on the Partner Center as mentioned above.
-We also have a [list of those partners](https://github.com/MicrosoftDocs/windowsserverdocs/blob/master/WindowsServerDocs/remote/remote-desktop-services/RDS-Hosting-Partners.pdf), as of 03/28/2017, that you can download.